Caeldeth/loures/Lore/Callum-Welcome-To-Castle-Loures.md

 ![King's Passage](images/callum_loures_10.png)

 Here, we see a semi-covered passage behind the king.
 This passage leads to the secret escape passage.
 It is a series of winding tunnels that go throughout the body of the castle.
 There are two distinct sections of the tunnels.
 One is newer, with carpeting and torches on the walls.
 The other is a dark stone tunnel.
-Strangely, this tunnel closely resembles the labrynth built below the castle.
-This leads me to believe that the stone tunnels were here before the castle and built by the region's previous inhabitants, and the newer section was built later to accomodate the castle's layout.
-Poorly lit and dusty, it is apparent that this emergency escape route has not been used in many deochs.
+Strangely, this tunnel closely resembles the labyrinth built below the castle.
+This leads me to believe that the stone tunnels were here before the castle and built by the region's previous inhabitants, and the newer section was built later to accommodate the castle's layout.
+Poorly lit and dusty, it is apparent that this emergency escape route has not been used in many Deochs.

 ![King's Passage](images/callum_loures_11.png)

 There are two exits from the escape route.
-The exit from the newer passages (right) leads to just outside of the castle walls, and close to the sanctuary of Grammail.
+The exit from the newer passages (right) leads to just outside of the castle walls, and close to the sanctuary of Gramail.
 In contrast, The older passages continue for far longer than the newer.
 After following the dark passages for what seemed to be miles, I finally reached a familiar locale.
 It seems these tunnels lead to the sewers of Piet!
 Again, knowing that the tunnels below the castle and the sewers connect, I have grown very suspicious of the original rulers of Loures Castle.
 Just how ancient are the tunnels and the sewers?
 What could they have to hide by making these ancient tunnels into the sewers of the kingdom?
 Curious...

 ![King's Passage](images/callum_loures_12.png)

 This concludes the tour of the Castle Loures.
 I hope you have found this to be educational and informative.
 Perhaps with this newfound insight you will appreciate the hard work and tribulations of the servants in the castle.
 The mundane caste system oppresses these diligent workers.
 We as Aislings should show them the proper respect they are due.
 As the Children of Light, it is our duty to deny their caste system and show the love of Lady Glioca and the peace of Lord Cail to them.

-Perhaps in future ventures I will delve deeper into the secrets of these new tunnels under Loures and how they relate to the sewers under Piet; maybe taking a look at such things and comparing it with what is known of the labrynth we can begin to piece together the history of this land we love.
+Perhaps in future ventures I will delve deeper into the secrets of these new tunnels under Loures and how they relate to the sewers under Piet; maybe taking a look at such things and comparing it with what is known of the labyrinth we can begin to piece together the history of this land we love.

 _Submitted for your approval,_
 _Callumn i'Losuta_